U.S. agency issues new guidelines to limit chronic use of opioids

 "Three days or less will often be sufficient; more than seven days will rarely be needed," the guidelines say.

-"The prescription overdose epidemic is doctor-driven," Frieden said, adding it can be reversed if doctors rein in their prescriptions of the painkillers.

-The American College of Physicians on Tuesday said the new guidelines provide important guidance "at a time when many communities are being devastated by the adverse impact of opioid misuse."

 The most widely used opioids include hydrocodone, which is the main active ingredient of Vicodin, and oxycodone, an active ingredient of OxyContin and Percocet.
-They are synthetic narcotics which work by binding to opioid receptors in the brain and are mostly available in pill form.
+They are synthetic narcotics which work by binding to opioid receptors in the brain and are mostly available in pill form, although some opioids are also available in skin patches.

 Nearly two million Americans aged 12 or older either abused or were dependent on prescription opioids in 2014, the CDC said.